madussault/FlaskyPress/README.md

     ```
     http://127.0.0.1:5000/register
     ```
-    **Note**: For the moment the registration system can only accept one user.
-    Multi-user registration will be implemented in the future.

 - #### Login:
     The web interface of the app does not include an hyperlink to the `/login`